The Earth is gaining heat faster than ever

 More evidence of acceleration

 Some of the heat also goes into melting ice.
 The disappearance of Arctic sea ice has accelerated dramatically, hitting record low minimum volume in 1999, 2002, 2003, 2004, 2005, 2006, 2007, 2010, 2011, and 2012.
 At its 2012 minimum, Arctic sea ice volume was a mere 20% of the 1979 minimum volume.
 In 2013 it was 30% of the 1979 volume, which deniers spun as a “recovery” from 2012, but in reality the trend remains sharply downward.
 The melt is proceeding much faster than predicted in the models used by the Intergovernmental Panel on Climate Change (IPCC).
-If the trend is extended forward into the future, the Arctic Ocean will soon be entirely liquid.
+If the trend is extended forward into the future, the Arctic Ocean in September will soon be entirely liquid.

 The disappearance of Arctic sea ice is reducing the northern polar region’s surface reflectivity from very high to very low.
 This is a feedback that amplifies global warming and threatens to set off a chain reaction of tipping points, including large-scale release of carbon from melting permafrost and collapse of the Greenland ice sheet.
 Already permafrost is starting to thaw and emit carbon, and ice sheet mass loss is accelerating exponentially.